-A poll worker knew she had covid-19 and worked Election Day anyway.
+A poll worker knew she had the coronavirus and worked Election Day anyway.
 She died soon after.

 All of the county’s poll workers, who were separated from voters by plexiglass barriers on Tuesday, were required to wear masks or face shields at all times, Bahr said in a news release.
 The polling site was also sanitized throughout the day, he added.

-Other residents who cast their ballots at the site told the Post-Dispatch that all voters and election workers at the site wore masks.
+Other residents who cast their ballots at the site told the Post-Dispatch that they saw voters and election workers at the site wearing masks.
 The site also provided individually wrapped pens, Catherine Eberle, a home health nurse who brought her children with her, told the Post-Dispatch.
-This made her feel “perfectly safe” in the moment.
+The precautions made her feel “perfectly safe” in the moment.

 But Eberle, 31, told the newspaper that the news of the worker testing positive has left her feeling angry.